wentzien/cocalc-docker/README.md

 **Run CoCalc for free for a small group on your own server!**

-This is a free open-source  multiuser CoCalc server that you can _**very easily**_ install on your own computer.
+This is a free open-source  multiuser CoCalc server that you can _**very easily**_ install on your own computer or server using Docker.
+If you need something to install on a cluster of servers using Kubernetes, see [cocalc-kubernetes](https://github.com/sagemathinc/cocalc-kubernetes).

 **LICENSE AND SUPPORT:**